Helping you help yourself, helps your children too.

 Start by creating a stable routine for you and your children to give your life some certainty in uncertain times, if the children see the other parent, this will help you and your children know exactly where they are and when.
-Stick to this routine no matter what the ex it throwing your way.
+Stick to this routine no matter what the ex is throwing your way.
 You are doing this for your children’s, safety, security and happiness.
-Have a backup plan if the ex is a no show, keep smiling, tell those subconscious negative thoughts to go away, and consciously focus on the good things in your life, happy thoughts.
+Have a backup plan if the ex is a no-show, keep smiling, tell those subconscious negative thoughts to go away, and consciously focus on the good things in your life, happy thoughts.

 Implement this into your own daily life if you do not already have a routine set up.
 Even if you do, you always have room for improvement and to grow in all areas of your life.
 Simply start the day by making your bed.
 This is one task complete.
 You can tell yourself you’ve achieved something no matter how small.
-It helps with all other areas in your life.
+It helps with all other areas of your life.
 Baby steps keep building on those achievements, if you take a couple of steps back, remember how far you’ve come and why you started.